 1. Climb up Torre del Oro

-I recommend starting your third and final day in Seville with a visit to Torre del Oro (“Tower of Gold”), where you can learn even more about the history of this city!
-At 36 meters high, this tower was built in the 12th century by the Almohad Caliphate (a North African Muslim empire) and was part of the Moorish city wall, which extended from the Alcázar to the rest of Seville.
+Start your final day of this Seville 3 days itinerary with a visit to Torre del Oro (“Tower of Gold”), where you can learn even more about the history of Seville.
+At 36 m (118 ft) high, this tower was built in the 12th century by the Almohad Caliphate (a North African Muslim empire) and was part of the Moorish city wall, which extended from the Alcázar to the rest of Seville.
 The tower is located right next to the Guadalquivir River, and was in fact built to protect shipping and control access to Seville via the river.

 Torre del Oro got its name from the golden gleam it projected on the river thanks to its construction materials (a mixture of lime, mortar, and pressed hay).
 You can climb up to the roof terrace of the tower to get a cool view of the river and the surrounding neighborhoods.
 There’s also a Naval Museum on the top floor which showcases shipping instruments, flags, scale models, sea maps, and diving equipment used back in the days.
 From this museum, you also get a nice view of the Guadalquivir River!